How to Design a Coastal Living Room in 5 Simple Steps (with 40 Inspo Pics You’ll Actually Use)

 Mistake to avoid:

-Don’t overload on stark navy.
+Don't overload on stark navy.
 One navy accent chair?
 Great.
 Navy walls?
-Too risky as it can look dark and swallow light.
+Too risky as they can look dark and swallow light.

 Go the extra mile:

 Add unexpected pops like a hint of coral or sunny yellow in pillows or art.
-This keeps your palette fresh, not flat.
+Try pairing soft white walls with a single coral throw pillow and a piece of abstract art featuring warm sunset tones.
+This layering keeps your palette fresh, not flat, and prevents the room from feeling too cold or sterile.

 How to recreate it:

-Pick one or two bold pieces — a weathered oar above the sofa, a vintage ship’s wheel on the wall, or a rope-framed mirror.
+Pick one or two bold pieces; like a weathered oar above the sofa, a vintage ship’s wheel on the wall, or a rope-framed mirror.
 These do the heavy lifting.

 What to buy:

-• Authentic (or repro) maritime antiques on Etsy or local vintage shops
+$75-200: Authentic (or reproduction) maritime antiques from Etsy or local vintage shops

 Beginner tip: